Utility Billing’s goal is to provide friendly and professional services to the City of Pooler’s residents and business owners.

-The Utility Billing Department's goal is to provide friendly and professional services to the City of Pooler’s residents and business owners.
-The Utility Billing Department is responsible for generating utility bills for water, sewer, and sanitation.
-This department provides assistance to utility customers who may have questions about their bills.
+The Utility Billing department is responsible for generating utility bills for water, sewer, and sanitation.
+It also provides assistance to utility customers who may have questions about their bills.

-All utility bills are due by 5:00 p.m. on the date specified on your bill.
+All utility bills are due by 5PM on the date specified on your bill.
 Homes south of Highway 80 (Zone 1) are due on the 5th of each month.
 Homes north of Highway 80 (Zone 2) are due on the 20th of each month.
 A 10% penalty fee will be applied to your account if the balance is not paid by the due date.
-Payments must be made by 5:00 p.m. at City Hall or by 3:00 p.m. in either drop box location to avoid a late fee.
+Payments must be made by 5PM at City Hall or by 3PM in either drop box location to avoid a late fee.
 If service is suspended for nonpayment, you will be required to pay the account balance in full plus a $50.00 penalty fee to have service restored.
-Payments made after 5pm are posted the following business day.
-Any penalty or suspension of service due to payments received after 5pm are the sole responsibility of applicant.
+Payments made after 5PM are posted the following business day.
+Any penalty or suspension of service due to payments received after 5PM is the sole responsibility of applicant.

 We read each zone once a month.